Carousel (advertisement): Release and reception

+References in other media

+Media outlets made comparisons between Carousel and the opening scenes of the 2008 film The Dark Knight, in which criminals wearing clown masks rob a bank under instructions from the Joker.Geier, Thom; "'Dark Knight'-inspired short film 'Carousel' – who needs the Joker when you've got evil clowns?", Entertainment Weekly, April 18, 2009.
+Retrieved September 22, 2009.

 The first episode of the 10th season of CSI starts with a cold open that uses a similar time-frozen tracking shot.
 The Other Guys features a similar scene, except it shows the antics of the protagonists at a bar.

-The 2013 launch trailer for the video-game Payday 2 is almost definitely based on "Carousel".
+The launch trailer for the 2013 video game Payday 2 is strongly based on Carousel, depicting a similar still scene of robbers wearing clown masks battling police.

-The opening credits scene of the 2016 movie Deadpool is based on this ad.
+The opening credits scene of the 2016 film Deadpool is based on this ad.
 Director Adam Berg had, at one stage, been in the running to direct the movie.